Vivek Kaul

 On the other hand, if people see prices going up or expect prices to go up, they generally tend to start purchasing things to avoid paying more for them in the days to come.
 This helps businesses as well as the overall economy.
 So by trying to create some inflationary expectations in Japan the idea is to get consumption going again and help the country come out of a more than two decade old recession.
 With prices of things going up people are more likely to buy now than later and thus economic growth can be revived.

+There is another angle to this entire idea of doubling money supply and that is to cheapen the yen against the dollar.
 The Japanese refer to a strong yen as Endaka.
 Hans Redeker, from Morgan Stanley told Ambrose Evans-Pritchard of The Daily Telegraph that the package was dramatic enough to break “Endaka” – strong yen – once and for all.

 On April 3, 2013, one dollar was worth around 93 yen.
 As I write this piece on April 4, 2013, one dollar is now worth 95.5 yen.
 Hence for anyone looking to convert dollars into yen would have got more yen if he had converted on April 4 rather than April 3.